FelixLutze/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
-Choose the Grid Size and a colour to start painting your Masterpiece.
+Choose the Grid Size and color to start painting your Masterpiece.

 Written in HTML, CSS and JavaScript.